ahmad-alkadri/ahmad-alkadri.github.io/content/posts/three-things-that-surprised-me-most-about-tokyo.md

 And it's not just the quantity.
 It's the normality.

 Many sidewalks have painted markings where bicycles can roll.
 Streets got markings on where bicycles should be.
-Peope go to the supermarket, the park, the station, the clinic, the city office--bicycles everywhere.
+People go to the supermarket, the park, the station, the clinic, the city office--bicycles everywhere.
 Some are simple, some are electric, some carry one child, some carry two.
 I've seen a parent calmly cycling with a child in the front seat sleeping, head gently rocking, completely at peace.
 Train stations have multi-level bicycle parking areas.
 In front of supermarkets and drugstores, rows of bicycles are neatly parked.

-Coming from a place where I had to mentally prepare for my bicycle to potentially disappear if I left it outside for five minutes (and it did, it _did_ disappear, I lost one bike and one scooter in France-Luxembourg, but that's a story for another day), this still feels surprising to me, even today.

-Here, of course, bicycles do get stolen sometimes.
-Nothing is perfect.
-But the default attitude seems different.
-Feels that there is an unspoken agreement, a shared trust: *these bicycles are how people live*.

-And yes, I also bought bicycle.
-Two of them as a matter of fact--a mamachari and a normal electric one--one for my wife or me using to take kids to the school, to the park to play; another for me to take to the office.
+And yes, I also bought bicycles.
+Two of them, in fact--a mamachari and a normal electric one--one for my wife or me to use for taking the kids to school or to the park to play; another for me to take to the office.
 I mentioned above how oftentimes we spend weekends park-hunting, and sometimes we go to parks that are a bit further from home, and we simply go there with the bicycles.
 Practical, easy.
-And kids seemingly love it!
+And the kids seem to love it!

 ---